- Audit committee

 Alan is a non-executive director of Lloyds Banking Group, a governor of the charity Motability and honorary treasurer of Surrey County Cricket Club.

-Nigel is chairman of the Royal Shakespeare Company and the respected urban think tank Centre for Cities as well as chairing the Estates Strategy Committee of the London School of Economics.
+Nigel is chairman of the Royal Shakespeare Company and the respected urban think tank Centre for Cities.
+He chairs the Estates Strategy Committee and is a member of Council of the London School of Economics.

 Robin joined Elliott Bernerd in 1985 and in 1986 became a founding director of Chelsfield plc and was a main board director until the sale of the business in 2004.
 At Chelsfield he was involved in regeneration projects of metropolitan scale and international significance, including Merry Hill, Paddington Basin, White City (now Westfield) and Stratford City in London.
 He joined Lend Lease Europe in 2005 and was appointed chief executive in 2006.